|

 Lady Hentmirë would not mind.

-special attention.
-But I shall speak to her as soon as we arrive,
+I shall speak to her as soon as we arrive, to make sure.

 An hour later, Oliel carried the still-sleeping Gwirith down